 We honor people's humanity in all of our disparate experiences, accepting each person as an individual with a story worth listening to.
 And we believe that honoring everyone's humanity means being committed to equity and justice.

 For nearly a decade, we've worked hard to increase gender diversity in our team

 We've increased gender parity by 41% company-wide since 2011, from 34% women and non-binary folks in 2011 to 48% in 2022.
 Our executive team has evolved from 0% women in 2011 to 55% women in 2022.

 For the last few years, we've been intensely focused on increasing representation of people of color at Articulate.

-We're committed to hiring a diverse workforce that more accurately reflects the demographics of the U.S. and supporting minoritized employees at every level in the organization.
-As of 2020, 25% of our U.S.-based team doesn't identify as White.
+We're committed to hiring a diverse workforce that more accurately reflects the demographics of the U.S. and supporting historically marginalized employees at every level in the organization.
+As of 2022, 27% of our U.S.-based team doesn't identify as White.
 Our BIPOC representation in the U.S. has increased from 14% in 2018 to 27% in 2022.

 Our journey in actions

 2011Hired our first female executive